The Birdtree, l’arbre aux oiseaux

 Since then, the Amélanchier, itself derived from the Occitan language, has had many names among settlers.
 One is the Serviceberry, another is Shadbush, another is Saskatoon, derived from the Cree word for the shrub.

-Native inhabitants to the Wabanaki-Acadian forest region, the Mi’kmaq and the Wolastoqiyik, respectively call it glamuejmnaqsi and anqotuwawimin.
+The shrub is also found here and used by native inhabitants to the Wabanaki-Acadian forest region, the Mi’kmaq and the Wolastoqiyik.
+They respectively call this shrub glamuejmnaqsi and anqotuwawimus.

 For a few days only in the spring, it puts on a show for pollinators with its long-petaled white flowers, to reward everyone including birds and people with its fruits that taste like small pears, in midsummer.